Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: Experiments

-The detailed comparison results are reported in Table~\ref{tab:market_Dataset}, from which we can see that in general our approach outperforms other state-of-the-art algorithms except a slightly lower rank-1 recognition rate than JLML~\cite{JLML/LiZG17}.
+The detailed comparison results are reported in Table~\ref{tab:market_Dataset}, from which we can see that in general our approach based on Resnet backbones outperforms most of other state-of-the-art algorithms except a slightly lower performance than PCB-RPP~\cite{sun2018beyond}.
+But it has been proven that our framework with RPP in Table~\ref{table2} has better performance than PCB-RPP.

+Only using GoogLeNet as backbone, its performance can beat other methods listed above JLML~\cite{JLML/LiZG17}.
 Considering that JLML~\cite{JLML/LiZG17} utilizes the ResNet-50~\cite{resnet/HeZRS16} as the backbone network, which is more powerful than our adopted GoogLeNet, our performance is still competitive.
 Besides, our approach achieves very competitive recalls (the second best mAP).
 It is worth noting that PADF~\cite{deep_aligned/ZhaoLZW17} and PDC~\cite{pose_driven/SuLZX0T17} are two deep learning based methods which utilize part-based strategy and adopt global average pooling for feature aggregation.
 In comparison to PADF and PDC, the proposed model consistently generates better performance, demonstrating the superiority of our WBC model over global average pooling.